abtion/guidelines/project_management/foundation_when_starting_a_project.md

   - NOTE: Choose a date of birth resulting to age 18+. (fx.
 1990, otherwise you create a child azure account with user limitations)
 - Continue to [Azure](https://portal.azure.com) & create a subscription
   - Start with free trial
-    - add info and credit card info
+    - add client billing info and credit card info (unless not possible, add Abtion's until the Client can take over)
   - sign-up for Pay-as-you-go
     - NO technical support
 - under Cost Management
-  - add invoice recipient admin@abtion.com (not possible to add admin+billing+clientname@abtion.com)
+  - add invoice recipient (client as default, otherwise admin@abtion.com (not possible to add admin+billing+clientname@abtion.com))
 - create a Resource Group containing the project name which should be used for all project resources
   - from the *Resource Group, go to Access control, click on '+ add role assignment'
     - add admin@abtion.com as owner